usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.3.
 Authenticator Assurance Level 3

 AAL 3 provides very high confidence that the claimant controls the authenticator registered to a subscriber.
 Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is similar to AAL 2 except that only “hard” cryptographic authenticators are allowed and verifier impersonation resistance is required.
+AAL 3 is similar to AAL 2 except that a “hard” cryptographic authenticator that also provides impersonation resistance SHALL be used.

 #### 4.3.1.
 Permitted Authenticator Types

 Authentication Assurance Level 3 requires the use of one of three kinds of hardware devices:

-* Multi-Factor OTP Device used in conjunction with:
- * - Multi-Factor Software Cryptographic Authenticator, or
- * - Single-Factor Cryptographic Device
 * Multi-Factor Cryptographic Device
 * Single-Factor Cryptographic Device used in conjunction with Memorized Secret
-* Multi-Factor OTP Device used in conjunction with a single-factor cryptographic device

-> Note: OTP devices do not provide verifier impersonation resistance, which is required at AAL 3, so a cryptographic device is required even though the OTP device is a multi-factor device.
+All cryptographic device authenticators used at AAL 3 SHALL be verifier impersonation resistant as described in section [5.2.5](#verifimpers).

 #### 4.3.2.
 Authenticator and Verifier Requirements